 |

-Per recommendation, we'll use antibacterial sand in our pricing table below.
+Per recommendation, we'll use antimicrobial sand in our pricing table below.
 The cost for this is about $23 per bag after taxes, and weighs in at 50 pounds.
 Typically, you'll want at least 1-2 pounds of turf infill per square foot of space.
 We'll use the median of that: 1.5 pounds of infill per square foot.
+You may need to apply more infill for artificial grass materials with taller turf blades.

 Square Footage Covered Per Bag | 50 1.5 lb. | 33.33 sq. ft. |